Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 When should I conduct usability testing for responsive designs?

-Test early with low-fidelity prototypes to fix navigation and layout concepts.
+Test early with low-fidelity prototypes to address navigation and layout concepts.
 Test during development with high-fidelity prototypes to validate visual hierarchy.
 Test after launch for ongoing optimization and performance tracking.
+The earlier you test, the cheaper the fixes.

 What tools are best for testing responsive web designs?